NoYzE1/PyDuplicateLinker/README.md

 # PyDuplicateLinker
-A python script to recursively create md5 hashes from files in folder and a linker-script to hardlink duplicate files.
+A python script to recursively create md5 hashes from files in a folder and a linker-script to hardlink duplicate files.